-In this week’s episode, we’re revisiting some of the most inspiring, creative, and popular side hustles on the show from the last 12 months.
+In this week’s episode, we’re revisiting some of the most popular, inspiring, creative, and best side hustles on the show from the last 12 months.

 If you missed any of these, make sure to go back and add them to your podcast app.

 (To make it easier, I created a dedicated Spotify Playlist with the entire Top 10.)

 1. The $700k Window Cleaning Business

 We started off the year with Johnny Robinson, who built his window cleaning business, Orange Window Cleaning, to almost $700,000 in annual revenue while he was a full-time student.

 Johnny used to think that he’d need a degree to start his own business.
 He realized that wasn’t the case after working as a lifeguard one summer.

 With the help of his friend Sergio, he brainstormed business ideas.
 They eventually came across the business of cleaning windows on commercial and residential properties.

 The duo started with storefronts, trying their luck with a local donut shop.
 The owner was happy with their work but offered to pay them in donuts.